micro/mucl/README.md

-# mu
+# Mu

-Mu is a cli tool for the development of go-micro services
+Mu is a code generation tool for the development of go-micro services

 ## Documentation